 A Home Occupation Permit is a special type of permit and Business Tax Account that allows residents to have an office type business in their home.
 Home Occupations may have employees, but employees may NOT physically report to or work out of the Home Occupation.
 See neighborhood compatibility rules (PDF).

 A Regulatory Permit is a pemit for a short-term business activity, such as a Daily Peddler permit, Entertainment, a convention, Itinerant Merchant ( someone who displays at a convention), or a Christmas tree lot.
 Applications for those permits may be found on the Business License Applications page.

 The Community Services Building is currently open by appointment only.
 Social distancing and safety protocols apply.
 An appointment may be made to file a new application Monday through Friday 8:00 a.m to 11:30 a.m.
-Payments may be dropped off between 8:00 a.m. - 11:45 a.m without an appointment.
-To make an appointment, please email email@example.com or contact the office at (818) 238-5280.
+Payments may be dropped off between 8:00 a.m. - 11:45 a.m and from 1:00 - 3:00 pm without an appointment.
+To make an appointment, please email firstname.lastname@example.org or contact the office at (818) 238-5280.

 Senate Bill No. 205 (PDF) (Hertzberg) passed October 2, 2019, requires businesses in certain industries to enroll with the National Pollutant Discharge Elimination System (NPDES) permit program by providing specified information, under penalty of perjury, to the City.
 The bill requires the City to obtain this information prior to approving a new Business Tax or Business License application or renewing an existing Business Tax account or Business License.
 Upon request, the City transmits this information to the State Water Resources Control Board.

 Business affected by this requirement need to complete a special compliance application (PDF) and return it to Building & Safety Division.